looker-open-source/cluster_terraform/README.md

 1. Download an appropriate [terraform binary](https://www.terraform.io/downloads.html) and ensure `terraform` is in your $PATH
 2. Install the CLI for your cloud environment

-    **(Azure)**: Install the CLI if you are using Azure:
+    **(MacOS / Azure)**: Install the CLI if you are using Azure:
     `curl -L https://aka.ms/InstallAzureCli | bash`, then login from the command line by typing `az login`

-    **(GCP)**: Install [gcloud](https://cloud.google.com/sdk/install) if you are using GCP, then login from the command line by typing `gcloud auth application-default login` and follow these  [instructions](https://cloud.google.com/community/tutorials/managing-gcp-projects-with-terraform) to create an admin project that can provision additional projects.
+    **(MacOS / GCP)**: Install [gcloud](https://cloud.google.com/sdk/install) if you are using GCP, then login from the command line by typing `gcloud auth application-default login` and follow these  [instructions](https://cloud.google.com/community/tutorials/managing-gcp-projects-with-terraform) to create an admin project that can provision additional projects.
 You will also need to add two more IAM bindings:
     ```
     gcloud organizations add-iam-policy-binding ${TF_VAR_org_id} \